playcanvas/playcanvas-spine/README.md

 Create an entity with a script component and add the script `spine` to it.
 Upload your exported spine resources (atlas, skeleton json file, textures) and attach them to the spine script on your entity.

-Ensure the plugin file is listed before the Playcanvas script in the [Scripts Loading Order](https://developer.playcanvas.com/en/user-manual/scripting/loading-order/).
+Ensure the plugin file is listed before the PlayCanvas script in the [Scripts Loading Order](https://developer.playcanvas.com/en/user-manual/scripting/loading-order/).

 ### Engine-only